Show All Answers

 Fill in and submit the Utilities Service Cancellation Form (PDF).

 Yes.
-Fill out the Temporary Disconnect Form (PDF).
+Fill out the Utility Service Disconnect Form (PDF).

 Register online for a bulk water "Flowpoint system" account.
 Follow the directions to access the bulk water station or pay with a credit card at the station.